noname1908/asure-interview-test/README.md

 # ensure that AWS credentials and region already setup on local
 $ aws configure

+# Ensure the env variables are set
+$ cp .env.example .env

 # deploys the CDK toolkit stack into an AWS environment
 $ cdk bootstrap